- Associate Professor of Management

 2201 G Street NW

-Margaret Ormiston is on the faculty in Management at George Washington University.
+Margaret Ormiston is an associate professor of management at the George Washington University School of Business.
 Prior to joining GW, Margaret was on the faculty at London Business School.
 She received her doctorate in Business Administration and Industrial Relations from University of California, Berkeley.
 Prior to obtaining her Ph.D., Margaret worked as a research analyst at the Center for Effective Organizations, at the University of Southern California and as a research analyst at a litigation consulting firm in Los Angeles.

 Her research examines leadership within both top management teams as well as small groups in organizations to understand what makes them successful.
 Margaret’s research has been presented at international conferences and is published in leading academic outlets such as the Academy of Management Journal, Journal of Applied Psychology, Leadership Quarterly, Personnel Psychology and Psychological Science.
 Her work has regularly garnered the attention of worldwide media outlets, including Business Week, Fortune, Time Magazine, Wall Street Journal, and National Public Radio’s Morning Edition.